 It is useful to obtain a search of the Chinese Register in respect of the mark and goods or services to see whether there is any entry that it likely to be cited against it; in some cases, by doing that (and with the help of Chinese Associates) it is possible to work out a description of goods or services that may be accepted even if potentially conflicting entries exist.

-If you are considering filing a trademark in China and would like to have an informal chat about the issues involved, give Rowena Bercow a call on 0131 243 0660.
+If you are considering filing a trademark in China and would like to have an informal chat about the issues involved, please contact Rowena Bercow.
 We have well-established links with Chinese firms and can offer a complete service including a preliminary search.